 - The bride and groom typically do not have a huge wedding party.
 Instead, one or two friends may “stand up” for the bride and groom during the ceremony.

 - There usually isn’t a processional of parents, grandparents, and wedding party members at a second wedding.
 Instead, the bride traditionally enters from the side.

 - As mentioned before, the father does not give away the bride again.
 Typically toasts like the father-daughter toast at the rehearsal dinner — if there is a rehearsal dinner at all — are also done away with.

 5 (More) Second Wedding Dresses We Love

 Now that you’re armed with all the details about second wedding dress traditions and expectations, you’re ready to make informed decisions about the style of your wedding dress.
-Here are some of our favorites from Davids Bridal that ensure you’re a tasteful vision on the big day!
+Here are some of our favorites that ensure you’re a tasteful vision on the big day!

-This ivory and stone ball gown is a vision!
-Live your very own fairytale in a layered tulle skirt, appliques and illusion tank straps.
+This ivory and sequin ball gown is a vision!
+Live your very own fairytale in a layered soft tulle skirt with allover sequin underskirt giving this ball gown a diffused sparkle like fairy dust.
 The ivory shade is off-white, but still elegantly bridal.

 2. Halter Sheath Wedding Dress

 This sleek silhouette is perfect for the modern bride, in a warm shade of ivory.
-The halter neckline is clean and on-trend, and the appliques on the gown are symmetrical and create chic visual interest.
+The halter neckline is clean and on-trend, and the appliques on the gown are symmetrical to create a chic visual interest.